aws-cloudformation/aws-cloudformation-resource-providers-kms/key/docs/README.md

 #### Enabled

-Specifies whether the AWS KMS Key is enabled.
-Disabled AWS KMS Keys cannot be used in cryptographic operations.
+Specifies whether the AWS KMS key is enabled.
+Disabled AWS KMS keys cannot be used in cryptographic operations.

 _Required_: No